Cameroon, Republic of

 Companies in the large taxpayers unit shall declare participation in companies that are equal to or more than 25% of the share capital of the latter, as well as the documentation to justify their transfer pricing policy for intra-group transactions, at the same time as their annual tax return.

-Companies with a transfer pricing policy for cross-border trade in goods and services are obliged to submit their transfer pricing documentation to the customs authorities by 31 March of each year at the latest.
+Companies with a transfer pricing policy for cross-border trade in goods and services are required to submit their transfer pricing documentation to the customs authorities by 31 March of each year at the latest.
 The failure to transmit this declaration is assimilated to the offence of refusal to communicate the documents and is sanctioned.

-Since January 1, 2024, financial institutions and similar bodies (including banks, financial establishments and insurance companies) have been required to:
+Since 1 January 2024, financial institutions and similar bodies (including banks, financial establishments, and insurance companies) have been required to:

-• Identify the tax residence of all financial account holders, including the individuals who control these accounts.
+- Identify the tax residence of all financial account holders, including the individuals who control these accounts.

-• Communicate to the tax authorities the information required for the application of agreements concluded by Cameroon on the automatic exchange of information for tax purposes.
+- Communicate to the tax authorities the information required for the application of agreements concluded by Cameroon on the automatic exchange of information for tax purposes.
 This information is provided by means of a declaration drawn up in accordance with a model provided by the tax authorities.
+This information may be provided by the Cameroon tax authorities to the authorities of countries that have signed an agreement with Cameroon allowing the automatic exchange of information.

-• To keep records of actions taken to meet the above obligations, as well as all supporting documents.
+- To keep records of actions taken to meet the above obligations, as well as all supporting documents.

 Thin capitalisation